FAQs

 What is my role in the therapy process?

-Teletherapy is a convenient way to attend sessions from the comfort of your own space without worrying about traveling to and from an office.
-At first, having an online therapy session may feel a bit strange, especially if you are used to in-person therapy, but most people find that after a few minutes, it becomes more natural.
+Virtual is a convenient way to attend sessions from the comfort of your own space without worrying about traveling to and from an office.
+At first, having an online therapy session may feel a bit strange, especially if you are used to in-person therapy, but most people find that after a few minutes, it becomes quite natural.